LukaszStankiewicz/Agent-based-model-of-natural-meritocracy/README.md

 Value of 0 means additive accumulation, wealth grows by merit parameter * 2 during each time step .

 Value of 1 is expotential accumulation.
-The capital is multiplied by 1 + merit parameter divided by 100 during each time step.
-For example, the wealth of an agent with merit parameter of 1.2 will grow by 1.2% each round.
+The capital The capital grows by merit % each time step.

 Default: 1.

 #### iterations_per_frame
 How many time steps are simulated each time the agents are updated.

-It should take small values for animation mode, where it defines how many time steps ahead each new frame jumps (Default: 1 when using sim.start_simulation() function).
+It should take small values for animation mode, where it defines how many time steps ahead each new frame jumps (Default: 1 when using start_simulation() function).

 In headless mode it defines the limit of time steps for each simulation - and it should be large enough for all the agents to reach the end state (Default: 25000 when using save_multi_sims() function).

 #### wall_stop
 Should the walls stop the growth of the agents.
-0 means no, 1 means yes.
+0 is no, 1 is yes.
 Default: 0.

 When loading saved runs of the model, the array with data will be accompanied by a string of text describing the model parameters.
 For instance: